Maximally stretched laminations on geometrically finite hyperbolic manifolds

 The implication $ \circled{2}\Rightarrow \circled{3}$ of Section~\ref{subsec:implicationsproperness} for geometrically finite~$j$ (which will be proved in Sections \ref{subsec:proofadmred} and~\ref{subsec:proofadmnonred} below) can be interpreted as follows.

 \begin{theorem} Let $\Gamma$ be a discrete subgroup of $G\times G$ such that the set~$\mu_{\bullet}(\Gamma)$ lies below the diagonal of $\R_+\times\R_+$ (up to a finite number of points) and such that the projection of~$\Gamma$ to the first factor of $G\times G$ is geometrically finite.
-Then $\Gamma$ acts properly discontinuously on~$G$ by left and right multiplication if and only if there are constants $C<1$ and $D\in \mathbb{R}$ such that
+Then $\Gamma$ acts properly discontinuously on~$G$ by right and left multiplication if and only if there are constants $C<1$ and $D\in \mathbb{R}$ such that

 for all $\boldsymbol\gamma=(\gamma_1,\gamma_2)\in\Gamma$. \end{theorem}